shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 The %Respiratory ARDS and COPD models with mild, moderate, and severe severities is extensively tested in the scenarios shown in table 1.
 Each row is a separate invasive mechanical ventilation scenario that is run for several minutes to reach a new homeostatic point based on the patient's disease state and ventilator settings.
 The patient is administered a neuromuscular blockade to prevent spontaneous breathing for all but the VC-AC scenario.
 Typical/ideal ventilator setting are used based on literature @cite arnal2013feasibility @cite el2020comparison @cite acute2000ventilation and subject matter @cite chatburnSME input.
 Results successfully match expected empirical data and trends.

 <center><br>
 Table 1.
-Cumulative validation results for Anesthesia Machine specific conditions and actions scenarios.
+Cumulative validation results for ventilator specific scenarios.
 </center>

 |	Key	|